-On May 11, 2015, Banco Azteca de Brasil informed the Banco Central de Brazil of its decision to stop operating the bank business in Brazil.
-As of that time and up to the end of December 2016, all the necessary activities were carried out to liquidate its bank assets and pay its bank creditors, always in constant communication with the bank regulatory agency.
+On May 11, 2015, Banco Azteca do Brasil notified the Central Bank of Brazil of its decision to stop operating the banking business.
+From that moment and until the end of December 2016, it carried out all the necessary activities to liquidate its banking assets and pay its creditors, always in constant communication with the banking regulator.

-As part of that closing process, on January 8, 2016, the Central Bank of Brazil notified the beginning of the out-of-court settlement process of Banco Azteca de Brasil.
+As part of this closing process, on January 8, 2016, the Central Bank of Brazil notified the beginning of the extrajudicial liquidation process of Banco Azteca de Brasil.

-Simultaneously with the petition, Banco Azteca de Brazil and the Central Bank of Brazil started a plan to close banking activities which, among other matters, included: (I) the change of name from Banco Azteca de Brasil to Deler Consultoria, S. A. and the amendment to its corporate purpose (which were approved by the Stockholders' Meeting of the bank); and (ii) the cancellation of the bank license, which was approved by the Central Bank on November 27, 2018.
+Derived from the request to close the extrajudicial liquidation, on November 7, 2018, the Central Bank approved the closing plan, which among other issues included the change of name from Banco Azteca to Deler Consultoría, S.A., the reform of its corporate purpose and the cancellation of the banking license, which was approved by the Central Bank on November 27, 2018.

-To date, Deler Consultoria, S. A. (unregulated business in the financial system) continues to make the corresponding negotiations with its creditors and hopes to solve the contingencies.
+To date, Deler Consultoría S.A. (business not regulated in the financial system) continues to carry out the corresponding negotiations with its creditors, hoping to resolve the contingencies.